* Global equity markets slip on Iraqi worries

 under a fair amount of pressure and that gave a bid to

 bond trader at CRT Capital in Stamford, Connecticut.

 MSCI's all-country world equity index edged

-The Dow Jones industrial average rose 4.53 points, or
+The Dow Jones industrial average fell 40.52 points,

-Brent crude for August delivery rose 48 cents to
+Brent crude for August delivery was up 54 cents at

 The yen and the Swiss franc rose, with the Japanese currency